http://www.whitworth.edu/school-of-business/

 EC 356 Applied Economic Principles | 3 |

 For continuing studies students only.
-Explore,national economic factors and the impact of,government policy, as well as the driving force,behind all economic decision-making, to analyze,how and why consumers and businesses make the,choices they do.
-Decision-making in light of,scarce resources will be examined. |
+Explore national economic factors and the impact of government policy, as well as the driving force behind all economic decision-making, to analyze how and why consumers and businesses make the choices they do.
+Decision-making in light of scarce resources will be examined. |

 |

-EC 381 Sustainable Development Abroad: Poverty,And Environmental Sustainability" | 3 |
+EC 381 Sustainable Development Abroad: Poverty and Environmental Sustainability | 3 |

-Establishes a basic understanding of the theory,and practical application of the "hows" and,"whys" of a particulate international culture,abroad, particularly as it relates to the,historic, present and future challenges of that,economy and to doing business with various people,groups at home and abroad.
-Business models unique,to non-American cultures will be explored in,depth.
-Also listed as SO 381. |
+Establishes a basic understanding of the theory and practical application of the "hows" and "whys" of an international culture abroad, particularly as it relates to the historic, present and future challenges of that economy and to doing business with various people groups at home and abroad.
+Business models unique to non-American cultures will be explored in depth.
+Also listed as SO 381.
+Periodic Jan Term offering. |

 |